walshbr/data-for-the-rest-of-us/pages/week-8-project-planning.md

 ## Homework

 * Submit a short write-up of your group's ideas by Friday at 9:00AM.
-One single-spaced page max, so roughly one paragraph for each idea.
-Rank them based on your interest and how feasible they seem.
+1-2 single-spaced pages max.
+Rank the two pages based on your interest and how feasible they seem.
 If you have decided as a group on which is best, great.
 Otherwise Brandon will pick for you if you ask him to do so.

 ---